i5ar/eccrypt/README.rst

 Data encryption with RSA key pair.

-    If you write for *secret services*  — or just need to store some confidential text — this package will keep your data safely encrypted.
+    If you need to store some confidential text — this package will keep your data safely encrypted.
     No more leaks!

 This project is built on top of PyCryptodome_ and aim to provide an easy and